cppstack/evx/README.md

 # evx
-An event loop library using reactor pattern for Linux.
+An event loop library especially for Linux